Mitt Romney: Relationship with Donald Trump

 As the presidential election went into primary season, Romney had not endorsed anyone but was one of the Republican establishment figures who were becoming increasingly concerned about the front-runner status of New York businessman Donald Trump.
 Romney publicly criticized Trump for not releasing his taxes, saying there might be a "bombshell" in them.
-Trump responded by calling Romney "one of the dumbest and worst candidates in the history of Republican politics."
-In a March 3, 2016, speech at the Hinckley Institute of Politics, Romney made a scathing attack on Trump's personal behavior, business performance, and domestic and foreign policy stances.
-He said Trump was "a phony, a fraud ...
-He's playing members of the American public for suckers" and that "if we Republicans choose Donald Trump as our nominee, the prospects for a safe and prosperous future are greatly diminished."
-In response, Trump dismissed Romney as a "choke artist."
+Trump responded by calling Romney "one of the dumbest and worst candidates in the history of Republican politics".
+In a March 3, 2016 speech at the Hinckley Institute of Politics, Romney made a scathing attack on Trump's personal behavior, business performance, and domestic and foreign policy stances.
+He called him a "con man" who relied on his father's loans and "a phony, a fraud", adding: "He's playing members of the American public for suckers.
+If we Republicans choose Donald Trump as our nominee, the prospects for a safe and prosperous future are greatly diminished".
+In response, Trump called Romney a "choke artist".
 Romney's speech represented an unprecedented attack by a major U.S. party's most recent presidential nominee against the party's current front-runner for the nomination.

 Romney encouraged Republicans to engage in tactical voting, by supporting whichever of the remaining rivals had the best chance to beat Trump in any given state.
 As such, Romney announced he was voting for, although not endorsing, Ted Cruz for president in the March 22 Utah caucus.
 As the race went on, there was some evidence that tactical voting was occurring, and some partial arrangements were formed among candidates, but by May 3, Trump had defeated all his opponents and became the party's presumptive nominee.
 Romney announced that he would not support Trump in the general election, saying, "I am dismayed at where we are now.
 I wish we had better choices."

 In June, Romney said that he would not vote for Democratic nominee Hillary Clinton, saying: "It's a matter of personal conscience.
 I can't vote for either of those two people."
-He suggested that he might vote for a third-party candidate, or write in his wife's name, saying she would be "an ideal president."
+He suggested that he might vote for a third-party candidate, or write in his wife's name, saying she would be "an ideal president".
 When pressed on which of Trump and Clinton was more qualified to be president, Romney quoted P. J. O'Rourke: "Hillary Clinton is wrong on every issue, but she's wrong within the normal parameters."